It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 Yes.
 Bunn funnels are taller than most coffee makers.
 So, it's best to use BUNN coffee filters that are taller.
 Using regular coffee filters can cause coffee grinds to overflow the filter and slip into your morning brew.

 The main culprit is usually mineral deposits.
-Try a thorough cleaning and descaling to fix the problem.
+Try a thorough cleaning and descaling your coffee brewer to fix the problem.

 You can find a BUNN coffee maker for nearly every need.
 While we’ve covered many solid brewers, we feel that our top pick for the best BUNN coffee machine in the average home is the BT Speed Brew Classic Thermal Carafe, a coffee maker.
 With the always-hot system, it takes just four minutes to brew a full pot of coffee.
 The temperature control and spray head design ensures that the coffee tastes good.
 We also like the thermal carafe.
 Why ruin perfect coffee by heating it to death?
 The two hours it keeps coffee hot gives plenty of time to linger offer those first few morning cups.
 This brewer also offers a good value for your dollar.